 - gasoline 1 liter: 1.6€

-Before you leave for your Monaco trip, we highly recommend visiting a web page Visit Monaco the to get the latest news about events in Monaco, which will take place during your stay and read more about this beautiful country.
-Also, during your stay, you can always head to the Tourism Board Office (2 Boulevard des Moulins) for more information and further recommendation on which places to visit in Monaco during your trip.
+Before you leave for your one day in Monaco trip, we highly recommend visiting a web page Visit Monaco the to get the latest news about events in Monaco, which will take place during your stay and read more about this beautiful country.
+Also, during your stay, you can always head to the Tourism Board Office (2 Boulevard des Moulins) for more information and further recommendation on which places to visit in Monaco in a day.

 Where to stay in Monaco